 When I started to view my parents through the filter of “head injury,” my visits with my parents changed, in a positive way.
-I have to be patient.
+They have no control over the changes to their cognition and I have to be patient.

 Today, their united front reporting that nothing is wrong is unraveling.
 The number of late bill payments, denial of products purchased with their credit card and lost calendars and checkbooks are increasing.